-In recent years, his students received undergraduate research grants to travel to the Amazon as well and conduct their original research.
-His work on the subject has been published in the journals The Dirty Goat and Review: Literature and Art of the Americas,¡Más aplausos para la lluvia!
+His students received undergraduate research grants to travel to the Amazon as well and conduct their original research.
+His work on the subject has been published in the journals The Dirty Goat and Review: Literature and Art of the Americas, ¡Más aplausos para la lluvia!
 Antología de poesía amazónica reciente/More Applause for the Rain: Anthology of Recent Amazonian Poetry, a critical anthology of recent poetry from the Amazon with a focus on the environment that was published in spring 2014 by TierraNueva Press in Perú.

-This past fall, his book chapter titled The ‘Brevity of the Planet’: Environmental Loss in Recent Poetry by Contemporary Amazonian Writers appeared in the edited volume, Ecological Crisis and Literary Representation in Latin America: Ecocritical Perspectives on Art, Film, and Literature (Lexington Books, 2016).
+His book chapter titled The ‘Brevity of the Planet’: Environmental Loss in Recent Poetry by Contemporary Amazonian Writers appeared recently in the edited volume, Ecological Crisis and Literary Representation in Latin America: Ecocritical Perspectives on Art, Film, and Literature (Lexington Books, 2016).
 In addition, an article titled A City on the Brink of Apocalypse: Mexico City’s Urban Ecology in Works by Homero Aridjis and Vicente Leñero was published in the widely read journal Hispania.
-He has a forthcoming book chapter on the interoceanic canal in Nicaragua titled Poetry and Revolution on the Brink of Ecological Disaster: Ernesto Cardenal and the Interoceanic Canal in Nicaragua (University of Nevada Press, 2018).
+He has a forthcoming book chapter on the interoceanic canal in Nicaragua titled Poetry and Revolution on the Brink of Ecological Disaster: Ernesto Cardenal and the Interoceanic Canal in Nicaragua (University of Nevada Press, 2019).

 Dr. Larochelle also works as a Faculty Fellow in the Office of Academic Services, where he advises students and helps guide them to viable paths to graduation.